2014–15 Qatar Stars League

 The 2014–15 Qatari League, also known as Qatari Stars League, was the 42nd edition of top-level football championship in Qatar.
 The season started on 21 August 2014.
 Lekhwiya, the defending champions, won their fourth league title with one matchday remaining by winning against Al-Ahli on 12 April 2015.

 Teams

-Al Shamal were promoted as champions from the 2nd Division.
+Al-Shamal were promoted as champions from the 2nd Division.
 They last played in the top flight in 2009–10.
-They are joined by 2nd Division runners up Al-Shahania who enter the top flight for the first time in their history.
-Relegated were Al Mu'aidar who lasted one season in the top flight and former power-house outfit Al Rayyan.
+They were joined by 2nd Division runners up Al-Shahaniya who enter the top flight for the first time in their history.
+Relegated were Muaither who lasted one season in the top flight and former power-house outfit Al-Rayyan.